 “Our students are out of mainstream education for various reasons; they might suffer from anxiety or other mental health issues.
 Others simply just don’t like school.
 But our objective is very clear: we want to get our students back into mainstream education.”

-Objectives: To use the EDVirtual (Virtual classroom) to help educate, support and offer safeguarding for a range of students with both the schools and EDlounge teaching and support staff
+Objective: To use the EDVirtual platform (Virtual Classroom) to help educate, support and offer safeguarding for a range of students using both the school's and EDlounge's teaching and support staff

-Methodology: To follow a unique learning pathway specially designed for each student in English and Maths whilst getting virtual support on line by a safeguarding mentor (at the school) and getting online support regarding lessons (within EDLounge)
+Methodology: Learners follow a unique learning pathway (created specifically for each learner) in English and Maths whilst getting virtual support online from a safeguarding mentor (at the school) and online teaching support (from EDLounge).

 Stats: 14 out of 15 students (93%) progressed completing a six week English and Maths programme